thinkshout/thinkshout/blog/_posts/2014-12-04-oregon-zoo-action-portal.md

 ```

 All of this work: content types, fields, image styles for the image fields, views, and the handful of custom hook implementations are bundled together in a new custom feature.

+Check it out at http://www.oregonzoo.org/conserve/small-actions and see if there is a small action you can take that will have an impact on a wild animal you care about.
+There are some great tips that will help you live cleaner and sustain our irreplaceable wildlife.